 The Regulatory Flexibility Act (RFA) does not apply to a rulemaking where a general notice of proposed rulemaking is not required.

 As noted previously, the Board has determined that it is unnecessary to publish a general notice of proposed rulemaking for this final rule.
-Accordingly, the RFA's requirements relating to an initial and final regulatory flexibility analysis do not apply.
+Accordingly, the RFA's requirements relating to an initial and Start Printed Page 68326final regulatory flexibility analysis do not apply.

 Paperwork Reduction Act